ecbypi/paraphrase/README.md

 ```

 If multiple query params are mapped to a scope, but only a subset are required,
-use the `:whitelist` option to allow them to be missing.
+use the `:whitelist` option to allow them to be blank.
 The `:whitelist`
 option can be set to `true`, an individual key or an array of keys.

 ```ruby